ag143/workshop/PowerBI/syntax_dax.md

 LASTNONBLANK(<column>,<expression>)  [syntax](https://docs.microsoft.com/en-us/dax/lastnonblank-function-dax)
 - Returns the last value in the column, column, filtered by the current context, where the expression is not blank

+KEEPFILTERS(<expression>)
+- for CALCULATION, default behavior is to keep override the filters mentioned in the parameter
+- KeepFilters works like 'and' to add extra filter to the same column

 [PARALLELPERIOD](https://dax.guide/parallelperiod/)
 Returns a parallel period of dates by the given set of dates and a specified interval.